gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/authentication.rst

 Authentication
 ==============

-The entry point for the Gini Merchant SDK is ``GiniMerchant`` class.
+The entry point for the Gini Merchant SDK is the ``GiniMerchant`` class.

 The ``GiniMerchant`` class can be built either with client credentials (clientId and clientSecret) or with a ``SessionManager`` if you have a token: